Coulomb Engineering of two-dimensional Mott materials: Introduction

 Atomically thin two-dimensional (2d) materials can be influenced by their environment.
-This idea is utilized in the Coulomb engineering of semiconductors~\cite{Jena07,Rosner16,Raja17,Qiu17}, where the dielectric properties of the environment are used to manipulate the optical and electronic properties such as the carrier mobility~\cite{Jena07,Radisavljevic13}, the band gap~\cite{Rosner16,Borghardt17,Raja17} and excitons~\cite{Lin14,Raja17,Gupta17,Druppel17,Florian18,Steinleitner18,Park18,Jia19}.
+This idea is utilized in the Coulomb engineering of semiconductors~\cite{Jena07,Rosner16,Raja17,Qiu17}, where the dielectric properties of the environment are used to manipulate the optical and electronic properties such as the carrier mobility~\cite{Jena07,Radisavljevic13}, the band gap~\cite{Rosner16,Borghardt17,Raja17}, quantum hall phenomena~\cite{Papic11} and excitons~\cite{Lin14,Raja17,Gupta17,Druppel17,Florian18,Steinleitner18,Park18,Jia19}.
 This tunability is driven by changes in the screening of the Coulomb interaction.
 Coulomb engineering is non-invasive in the sense that the semiconducting layer is not changed, only its environment.
 As an application, inhomogeneous dielectric environments can be used to produce semiconductor heterojunctions in homogeneous materials~\cite{Rosner16,Utama19}.
+In traditional semiconducting 2d materials, the screening causes rigid band shifts~\cite{Waldecker19} and the induced change in the band gap is much smaller than the band gap itself~\cite{Borghardt17,Raja17} (usually 10\%--30\% of the gap).
+In moir\'e correlated electron systems such as twisted bilayer graphene~\cite{Stepanov20,Saito20,Liu21}, environmental screening turned out to modify superconducting critical temperatures as well as transport gaps.
+In metallic systems, on the other hand, intrinsic screening can be so large that environmental screening becomes ineffective~\cite{Schonhoff16}.
+Clearly, a detailed analysis of both internal and external screening is required to determine the feasibility of Coulomb engineering for specific applications.

-In traditional semiconducting 2d materials, the induced change in the band gap is much smaller than the band gap itself~\cite{Borghardt17,Raja17} (usually 10\%--30\% of the gap).
-Here, we propose Coulomb engineering of \emph{Mott insulators}.
-These are systems where correlations induced by the Coulomb interaction open the gap in the electronic excitation spectrum~\cite{Imada98}.
-Enviromental screening of the Coulomb interaction in this case holds the potential of not only influencing the band gap to a much larger extent, but even closing the gap completely.
-We show the spectroscopic fingerprints of Coulomb engineering, which are accessible via angular resolved photo-emission spectroscopy (ARPES) and scanneling tunneling spectroscopy (STS) experiments.
+Here, we simulate the Coulomb engineering of Mott insulators and elucidate its spectroscopic fingerprints, which are experimentally accessible via angular resolved photo-emission spectroscopy (ARPES) and scanneling tunneling spectroscopy (STS) experiments.
+Since correlations induced by the Coulomb interaction open the gap in the electronic excitation spectrum in Mott insulators~\cite{Imada98}, enviromental screening of the Coulomb interaction in this case holds the potential of not only influencing the band gap to a much larger extent than in semiconductors, but even of closing the gap completely.